 Since the Device Observation Reporter does not receive any patient demographic information from the PHD device; at least the patient name, a patient identifier and authorization code are required to create a compliant PID segment for the PCD-01 message.
 The Device Observation Reporter implementation will be required to provide this supplemental information, and when appropriate, map it to the optional person-id that is sometimes provided by PHD devices.
 A Device Observation Reporter implementation may also provide a filter such that only certain measurements are forwarded in the PCD-01 message.
 Such a filter is implementation dependent and outside the scope of this profile, but clearly the filter must still generate a compliant PCD-01 message.

-3.ZA.3 Referenced Standards
+3.14.3 Referenced Standards

 The PCD Communicate PCD data-SOAP transaction is specified in the PCHA H.812.1 Observation Upload specification which references the CommunicatePCDData SOAP action in PCD TF-1to3.

-3.ZA.4 Interaction Diagram
+3.14.4 Interaction Diagram

 The figure below illustrates the Communicate PCD Data-SOAP transaction.
 The transaction requires an out-of-band action to obtain a SAML2.0 authentication token.

-Figure 3.ZA.4-1: Communication PCD-Data – SOAP Transaction
+Figure 3.14.4-1: Communication PCD-Data – SOAP Transaction

-3.ZA.4.1 Communicate PCD Data-SOAP
+3.14.4.1 Communicate PCD Data-SOAP

 The Communicate PCD Data-SOAP transaction transfers a PCD-01 message in a CommunicatePDCData SOAP action over web services.
 This transport is specified in the PCD TF-1to3.
 The PCHA H.812.1 Observation upload specification requires that the Device Observation Consumer Actor support TLS security, SAML 2.0 authentication, and WS reliable messaging on this web services transport.
 The same requirements are placed upon the Device Observation Reporter except that Reliable messaging is optional.
 ATNA auditing is an option.